-- November 2022 comprised only investments.
-On that date the Council's cash flow and core fund investments totaled £61.9m and was invested in a mix of money market funds, bank notice accounts and time deposits with banks and building societies.
-The average duration to maturity of the portfolio was 62 days with a weighted average rate of return 2.97%.
-Returns in future years are expected to improve as Bank Rate increases are implemented.
+- November 2023 comprised only investments.
+On that date the Council's cash flow and core fund investments totaled £64.25m and was invested in a mix of money market funds, bank notice accounts and time deposits with banks and building societies.
+The average duration to maturity of the portfolio was 94 days with a weighted average rate of return 5.57%.
+Returns in future years are expected to decrease as Bank Rate cuts are implemented.
 Income from investments forms part of the Council's ten-year medium term financial strategy (MTFS).
-An updated MTFS will be presented to Council in February 2023. - 6.2 The Council held £5m in externally managed property fund investments at 30 November 2022.
-The property funds are expected to generate a stable income of 3.6% in 2023/24 and this level should continue in future years.
-Overtime, the rise in the value of each property funds' assets (capital appreciation) is expected to negate fund entry and exit costs. - 6.3 The Council also held £4.25m in externally managed multi asset fund investments at 30 November 2022.
-The multi asset funds are expected to generate income of 3.6% in 2023/24 rising to 4% in future years.
+An updated MTFS will be presented to Council in February 2024. - 6.2 The Council held £5m in externally managed property fund investments at 30 November 2023.
+The property funds are expected to generate a stable income of 3.7% in 2024/25 and this level should continue in future years.
+Over time, the rise in the value of each property funds' assets (capital appreciation) is expected to negate fund entry and exit costs. - 6.3 The Council also held £4.25m in externally managed multi asset fund investments at 30 November 2023.
+The multi asset funds are expected to generate income of 4.3% in 2024/25 pulling back to 4% in future years.
 There are no exit costs associated with multi asset funds. - 6.4 At present the Council has no material non-treasury investments (e.g. directly owned commercial property, shares in subsidiaries or loans to third parties).
-The procedures, practices and governance arrangements to enable the Council to meet the requirements of the Chartered Institute of Public Finance & Accountancy's Treasury Management and Prudential Codes of Practice 2017 and the 2018 Statutory Guidance on Local Government Investments relating to non-treasury investments are referred to in the reports to Audit Committee 1 October 2018 and 20 January 2020.
-The Audit Committee report of 18 January 2021 was endorsed by Council approving appropriate Non-treasury Management Practices.
+The procedures, practices and governance arrangements to enable the Council to meet the requirements of the Chartered

+Institute of Public Finance & Accountancy's Treasury Management and Prudential Codes of Practice, and the Statutory Guidance on Local Government Investments relating to non-treasury investments was included in The Audit Committee report of 18 January 2021 and endorsed by Council approving appropriate Non-treasury Management Practices.